opnfv/ipv6/docs/reldoc/index.rst

 .. code-block:: bash

     # 1. Create a floatingip and associate it with VM1, VM2 and vRouter (to the port id that is passed).
+    #    Note that the name "ext-net" may work for some installers such as Compass and Joid
+    #    Change the name "ext-net" to match the name of external network that an installer creates
     neutron floatingip-create --port-id $(neutron port-list | grep -w eth0-VM1 | \
     awk '{print $2}') ext-net
     neutron floatingip-create --port-id $(neutron port-list | grep -w eth0-VM2 | \